hosiangchindarren/MindSpace/README.md

 **Project Scope**

-The IOS/Android App consists of various features - Journal Entries, Mood Tracking, Goal Setting and Meditation Guides - that help users practice mindfulness.
+MindSpace is a wellness app for iOS and Android that helps users practice mindfulness through features like Journal Entries, Mood Tracking, Goal Setting, and Meditation Guides.

+The app’s simplistic and intuitive UI/UX design aligns with mindfulness principles, reducing navigation confusion and helping users stay focused.
+Our core features encourage consistent use, allowing users to continually benefit from mindfulness.
+Personalized functions and activity tracking make the experience deeply personal and introspective, enabling users to monitor their progress and growth.

 <ins>Login Page</ins>